 Each year a cohort of 20-24 Fellows participates in the Center’s year-long training program that includes three weeks in residence.
 The first and third sessions are in July at the host school, Calvin University, in Grand Rapids, Michigan; the second session is in winter at the Franciscan Renewal Center in Scottsdale, Arizona.
 Faculty for the Fellows program are six current heads of Christian schools and/or former heads of Christian schools along with specialists and consultants for specific topics.
 The curriculum contains strategic planning, change management, advancement, fundraising & development, marketing & enrollment, and board governance – plus occasional specialized subjects.
 An applied project must be completed during the management training program that benefits each Fellow’s school.
 Drawn from new skills and information received in Van Lunen sessions, and guided by faculty experts, the applied project is the culmination of each Fellow’s Van Lunen Center experience.
 At the final July session, Fellows present their project that reflects its impact on their schools.
 Browse through the list of applied projects.

-Core values that form the basis of the Fellows program are:
+Core values that form the basis of all programs are:

 - Distinctively Christian: We are committed to Christian principles for executive management education.

-- Big Tent: We intentionally recruit Fellows from differing Christian traditions and create an environment where Fellows respect and learn from these traditions.
+- Big Tent: We intentionally recruit Fellows and Ascending Leaders from differing Christian traditions and create an environment where Fellows respect and learn from these traditions.

-- Excellent: Excellence in instruction and continuing support for Christian school heads is central to our mission.
+- Excellent: Excellence in instruction and continuing support for Christian school leaders is central to our mission.

 - Diverse: We are diverse by design with respect to culture, ethnicity, gender, school size, Christian tradition, curriculum, and pedagogy.

 - Collaborative: We partner with organizations that are committed to enhancing the future of Christian schools and work with a variety of school associations to that end.

-- Applied: Heads of school implement ideas, skills, and projects in the context of their own schools.
+- Applied: Heads of school and ascending leaders implement ideas, skills, and projects in the context of their own schools.
 We are committed to on-the-ground applicability.